Bibiwei-Pere/Personal-Portfolio/README.md

 ## Feedback

-If you have any feedback, please send us an email at bibiweipere@gmail.com
+If you have any feedback, please send an email at bibiweipere@gmail.com

 ## License